raulcostajunior/flexDash/README.md

 # flexDash
-A JQueryUI plugin for creating user customizable dashboard pages composed of multiple widgets (similar to MyYahoo.com, Start.Me and Protopage.com).
+A JQueryUI plugin for creating dashboard pages similar to MyYahoo.com, Start.Me and Protopage.com.

 The dashboard is composed of widgets arranged in horizontal bands.
-Each band can have between 1 and 3 columns and its own height.
-The number of columns and the height of each band can be interactively edited by the user.
+Each band can have between 1 and 3 columns.
+The height of each band can be set interactively.

 Widgets are delimited areas, resembling standard windows, that can be drag-n-dropped around the dashboard.
 Each widget has a caption that hosts buttons for triggering "Edit", "Delete",